-The 77,000-ton 1,970-passenger Dawn Princess is the second ship in Princess Cruises' Sun class (which also includes Sea Princess and Sun Princess) and is now permanently based in Australia.
-The ship offers Australia/New Zealand, South Pacific, Hawaii and world cruises -- and is run like an Australian cruise ship.
-That means onboard prices are in Australian dollars, Vegemite replaces peanut butter at breakfast, and the fitness center runs classes like "legs, bums and tums."
-Unlike Princess' other ships, Dawn Princess does not offer a flexible dining option in the main dining room (passengers can dine at early or late seatings, or simply choose a different venue), and features Australian entertainers, TV and movies, and even sports games onboard.
+Refurbished in 2015, the 77,000-tonne 1,970-passenger Dawn Princess is the second ship in Princess Cruises' Sun class (which also includes Sea Princess and Sun Princess).
+The ship offers Australia, New Zealand, South Pacific, Hawaii and world cruises -- and is run like an Australian cruise ship.
+That means onboard prices are in Australian dollars, Vegemite is on offer at breakfast, and most beers and wine are local brands.
+Unlike Princess' other ships, Dawn Princess does not offer a flexible dining option in the main dining room (passengers can dine at early or late seatings, or simply choose a different venue), and features Australian entertainers, TV, movies and sports games onboard.

 Now considered a mid-sized ship (at least these days -- when it launched it was considered large), Dawn Princess offers a cruise experience that hews to both Princess traditions and contemporary travel styles.
 The ship has the requisite multi-million dollar art collection, a nice health and fitness facility, two main showrooms, an around-the-clock restaurant, a few alternative eateries, and 410 cabins with verandahs (a low ratio today but fairly revolutionary in design when the ship was launched).
 A 2009 refurbishment added Princess's signature adults-only Sanctuary sun deck and the giant Movies Under the Stars LED screen, as well as upgraded carpeting, upholstery and hull paint.